 We expect our judges to have a global knowledge of wines and styles, and to judge them accordingly.
-If they are not certain on a style, they have their panels and co-chairmen to back them up.
-At the IWC we believe in keeping your palate fresh and the day interesting.
-A typical day will start off with a flight of Sparkling wines, then a flight of reds, then whites, back to reds and so on.
-Then the day will finish with Sweets, stickies and ports.
-Then you can have a beer!
+At the IWC we believe in keeping the judges’ palate fresh and the day interesting.
+A typical day will start off with a flight of sparkling wines, then a flight of reds, then whites, back to reds and so on.
+The day will usually finish with sweet or fortified wines.

 Tasting panels are usually made up of a Panel Chairman, Senior Judge, 2 Judges and an Associate judge.
-5 people is the optimum number of judges to make the process quick and the discussions diverse.
-All communication is in English and we separate judges from the same countries (apart from UK based judges) so there is no country specific bias.
+All communication is in English and except for UK based judges, we separate judges from the same countries to avoid country specific bias.

-5 Co-chairmen are responsible for all wine related matters.
-The Co-chairs are there as a safety net so that not one wine gets missed.
-In round one they taste all wines that have been given out or commended to check the decision is correct, and if required, give them another chance in round 2.
+The Co-Chairs are there as a safety net so that wines aren't misjudged.
+In round one they taste all wines that have been awarded a commended or not awarded at all.
+This is to ensure the decision is correct, and if required, to give them a second chance in round 2.
 In round 2 they re-taste everything for consistency.
-A Panel chair may see 2 flights of Chenin Blanc.
-The Co-chairs will see 20!
-The Co-chairs mostly agree with the Panel Chairs but if they think a decision by the panels is 'harsh' or 'over awarded' they can adjust the score up or down.
-But importantly they need to get another Co-chairman to agree and sign to say they agree before any change is made.
-Arguments are not uncommon.
-But this means the IWC's judging is fair and consistent and every wine has a chance.
+The Co-Chairs scores are usually in accord with the panel.
+However, if they think the panel's decision is 'harsh' or 'over awarded' they can adjust the score up or down.
+To alter the score, they will need to get another Co-Chair to agree with their decision before any change is made.

 IWC Panel Chairs

 Our Panel Chairs are our most experienced judges.
 They lead their panels based on our judging process.
-They need to have excellent tasting ability across all varietals and styles.
+They have excellent tasting ability across all varietals and styles.
 They must be great communicators, diplomats and guides.
-They must have the ability to lead their panels without telling them what to do, and help less experienced judges through some unusual wines!
-They will judge for us for a minimum of a week to ensure consistency in the judging process.
-We have about 30 Panel Chairmen on our list, usually we run 25 tables depending on the volume of wines.
-They are expected to taste 100 wines per day in week 1 tasting.
-In Week 2 about 60 wines per day.
-PC's must give their scores last in the wine tasting so not to influence the scoring of other panellists!
+They must have the ability to lead their panels but also to assist less experienced judges with the more unusual wines and styles.
+To ensure consistency in the judging process they will judge for a minimum of a week.
+There are around 30 Panel Chairs on our list, usually the IWC runs 25 panels depending on the volume of wines.
+They are expected to taste 90 wines per day in round 1.
+In round 2 they taste around 60 wines per day.
+Panel Chair's must give their scores last, so as not to influence the scores of other panellists.

 IWC Senior Judge

 A Senior Judge is a very experienced judge.
-They support the Panel Chairman.
-They will have judged with us for a number of years so they fully understand the processes.
+They support the Panel Chair.
+They will have judged with the IWC for fseveral years, so they fully understand the processes.
 They have an excellent palate and a thorough knowledge of the global wine sector.
 Senior Judges tend to do fewer days.
-We have about 100 Senior Judges and need 25 each day.
-Competition for a slot is fierce!
-But there is a lot more flexibility on time.
-Most Senior Judges judge for 3 days
+There are around 100 Senior Judges.
+Most Senior Judges judge for 3 days.

-A Judge generally has less experience than the Senior Judges, but is getting there on their experience.
-They know global wine styles and can comment in discussion.
-The vast majority of people are judges.
+A Judge generally has less experience judging at the IWC than the Senior Judges.
+They know global wine styles and can comment authoritatively in discussion.
+Most of the IWC judges are at this level.

 IWC Associate Judge